Students: Get started with LRSEF.

 Hear what previous participants had to say about their experience at LRSEF.

-Check out the project resources and student forms below or review the student FAQs.
+Register now to get started.
+Then, check out the project resources and student forms below or review the student FAQs.

-LRSEF 2023 will take place Saturday, March 4 at UofL’s Swain Student Activities Center.
+LRSEF will take place Saturday, March 1, 2025 at UofL’s Swain Student Activities Center.

 Whether you’re new to science fair or an old pro, the information and resources available below will prepare your for a successful science fair this year.